 Office Hours and Location: Office hours are 9:00am to 5:00pm Monday through Friday.
-Career Services is located in the Student Center.
+Career Services is located in the Student Success Center on the West end of Mimi Dooner Hall.
 For more information, call (305) 628-6577, visit www.stu.edu/career, or email us at careerservices@stu.edu.